microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-web-app.md

 1. Make sure that your Raspberry Pi and GPS sensor is connected and sending data
 1. You should see a Azure Maps and a Pin specifying your GPS location.
 ![Azure Maps](../images/map-view.png)

+## Next steps

+In this step you have run the web application and displayed the position received from the GPS receiver in the map.

+In the [next step](./clean-up.md) you will clean up your resources.